 If you are a passholder and/or debating between a daytime or evening visit, we highly suggest choosing Biltmore Candlelight Christmas Evenings tickets.

-With Candlelight Christmas Evenings at Biltmore, encounter a magical experience with the lights dimmed and candles situated throughout the house.
-Biltmore fires up many of the 65 fireplaces, keeping you warm and cozy.
+Enjoy a magical nighttime experience with the lights dimmed and candles situated throughout the house.
+Biltmore Estate fires up many of the 65 fireplaces, keeping you warm and cozy.

 How long does the Biltmore Candlelight tour take?
 If you are touring on your own and with an audio guide, plan for one hour to one and a half hours.